 A common lens to theoretically study neural net architectures is to analyze the functions they can approximate.
-However, the constructions from approximation theory often have unrealistic aspects, for example, reliance on infinite precision to memorize target function values.
-To address this issue, we propose a formal definition of statistically meaningful approximation which requires the approximating network to exhibit good statistical learnability.
-We present case studies on statistically meaningful approximation for two classes of functions: boolean circuits and Turing machines.
-We show that overparameterized feedforward neural nets can statistically meaningfully approximate boolean circuits with sample complexity depending only polynomially on the circuit size, not the size of the approximating network.
-In addition, we show that transformers can statistically meaningfully approximate Turing machines with computation time bounded by T, requiring sample complexity polynomial in the alphabet size, state space size, and $\log(T)$.
-Our analysis introduces new tools for generalization bounds that provide much tighter sample complexity guarantees than the typical VC-dimension or norm-based bounds, which may be of independent interest.
+However, constructions from approximation theory may be unrealistic and therefore less meaningful.
+For example, a common unrealistic trick is to encode target function values using infinite precision.
+To address these issues, this work proposes a formal definition of statistically meaningful (SM) approximation which requires the approximating network to exhibit good statistical learnability.
+We study SM approximation for two function classes: boolean circuits and Turing machines.
+We show that overparameterized feedforward neural nets can SM approximate boolean circuits with sample complexity depending only polynomially on the circuit size, not the size of the network.
+In addition, we show that transformers can SM approximate Turing machines with computation time bounded by T with sample complexity polynomial in the alphabet size, state space size, and $\log(T)$ .
+We also introduce new tools for analyzing generalization which provide much tighter sample complexities than the typical VC-dimension or norm-based bounds, which may be of independent interest.

-1 Introduction
+1 INTRODUCTION

-Dating back to the seminal works on universal approximation [16, 25, 40, 31], a common way to theoretically study neural nets has been through their expressivity, which measures the ability of neural nets to approximate well-behaved functions.
+Dating back to the seminal works on universal approximation (Cybenko, 1989; Hornik et al., 1989; Park & Sandberg, 1991; Leshno et al., 1993), a common way to theoretically study neural nets has been through their expressivity, which measures the ability of neural nets to approximate well-behaved functions.
 This perspective has shaped how researchers perceive different types of deep learning architectures: a basic way to theoretically justify new architectures is to study their approximation capabilities.
-This has led to a number of analyses studying universal approximation capabilities for various widely-used architectures, such as recurrent neural nets (RNNs) [47], graph neural nets [46], convolutional networks [3, 64, 59], residual networks [32], transformers [61], and neural ODEs [51, 63].
+This has led to a number of analyses studying universal approximation capabilities for various widely-used architectures, such as recurrent neural nets (RNNs) (Schäfer & Zimmermann, 2007), graph neural nets (Scarselli et al., 2008), convolutional networks (Bao et al., 2014; Zhou, 2020; Yarotsky, 2021), residual networks (Lin & Jegelka, 2018), transformers (Yun et al., 2019), and neural ODEs (Teshima et al., 2020; Zhang et al., 2020).

 However, approximation theoretic results often misalign with more meaningful end-to-end guarantees, because models constructed in the literature often exhibit unrealistic properties.
-For example, a common technique in the universal approximation literature is to rely strongly on infiniteprecision weights and activations, or exponentially many parameters to encode the desired function values [25, 16, 31, 32, 61, 44].
-This issue even arises outside of universal approximation, e.g., various papers demonstrate the ability of RNNs and transformers to simulate various computational models such as Turing machines and automata, but require strong reliance on arbitrary precision [48, 42, 29, 9].
-Infinite precision can inflate the expressivity of an architecture (function class) in a unrealistic and misleading way: for example, finite width RNNs with infinite precision can simulate Turing machines, but finite-precision, finite-width RNNs cannot.
-This is implied by streaming lower bounds [1] - any finite-precision, finite-width RNN induces a finite-space streaming algorithm corresponding to running the RNN on the inputs.
-However, streaming lower bounds tell us that finite-space streaming algorithms are not powerful enough to simulate Turing machines, and hence finite-precision, finite-width RNNs cannot either.
-As another example, Park et al. [41] exploit infinite precision in the parameters to show that a neural net with parameter count sublinear in n can memorize n arbitrary input-label pairs.
-However, a simple counting argument reveals that this result cannot be proven using finite precision networks - there are 2^n input-labeling pairs, but only $2^{o(n)}$ finite precision networks with o(n) parameters.
+For example, a common technique in the universal approximation literature is to rely strongly on infinite-precision weights and activations, or exponentially many parameters to encode the desired function values (Hornik et al., 1989; Cybenko, 1989; Leshno et al., 1993; Lin & Jegelka, 2018; Yun et al., 2019; Sannai et al., 2019).
+This issue even arises outside of universal approximation, e.g., various papers demonstrate the ability of RNNs and transformers to simulate various computational models such as Turing machines and automata, but require strong reliance on arbitrary precision (Siegelmann & Sontag, 1995; Pérez et al., 2019; Korsky & Berwick, 2019; Bhattamishra et al., 2020).
+Infinite precision can inflate the expressivity of an architecture in a unrealistic and misleading way: for example, finite width RNNs with infinite precision can simulate Turing machines, but finite-precision, finite-width RNNs cannot, as implied by streaming lower bounds (Alon et al., 1999).
+As another example, Park et al. (2020) exploit infinite precision in the parameters to show that a neural net with parameter count sublinear in n can memorize n arbitrary input-label pairs.
+However, a simple counting argument reveals that this result cannot be proven using finite precision networks - there are $2^n$ input-labeling pairs, but only $2^{o(n)}$ finite precision networks with o(n) parameters.